Filming in Paris: Permits, Studios & Production Logistics

 La Cité du Cinéma — Saint-Denis

 La Cité du Cinéma in Saint-Denis is the largest single-site film studio in the Île-de-France region.
-Nine soundstages totaling more than 9,000 m² of stage space, a backlot, post-prod facilities, and a cinema museum sit on the campus.
-It has hosted shoots from Lucy and Valerian to global series for the major streaming sites.
-For inbound shoots running long-form drama, Saint-Denis stays the default first call when central Paris hotel bases are needed and when stage-to-location turnarounds need to stay under an hour.
+The campus holds nine soundstages with more than 9,000 m² of stage space.
+It also has a backlot, post-production rooms, and a cinema museum.
+The studio has hosted shoots from Lucy and Valerian to global series for the major streaming sites.
+For inbound long-form drama, Saint-Denis stays the default first call when you need central Paris hotel bases and stage-to-location turnarounds under an hour.

 Studios de Bry — Bry-sur-Marne

-Studios de Bry, east of Paris in the Marne valley, is one of the older operating studio campuses in France and stays a workhorse for both French and global shoots.
-Several stages, a water tank, scenic shops, and dressing facilities sit on a single site with on-campus parking — useful when production trucks would otherwise struggle with central Paris loading restrictions.
-Bry is also the regular home of major French television drama.
-This means crew rosters in the eastern Paris suburbs are exceptionally deep.
+Studios de Bry, east of Paris in the Marne valley, is one of the older working studio campuses in France.
+It stays a workhorse for both French and global shoots.
+Several stages, a water tank, scenic shops, and dressing rooms sit on one site with on-campus parking.
+That helps when trucks would otherwise struggle with central Paris loading limits.
+Bry is also the regular home of major French television drama, so crew rosters in the eastern Paris suburbs run exceptionally deep.

 Studios d'Aubervilliers and the Northern Belt

-Studios d'Aubervilliers, at once north of the Périphérique, hosts a high concentration of commercial, music video, and short-form work, with mid-size stages well suited to fashion, beauty, and editorial production.
-The wider northern Paris belt — Aubervilliers, Saint-Denis, Pantin — also concentrates art-department workshops, prop houses, and gear rental.
-This keeps build-day logistics inside one tight geography.
+Studios d'Aubervilliers, just north of the Périphérique, hosts a high concentration of commercial, music video, and short-form work, with mid-size stages well suited to fashion, beauty, and editorial production.
+The wider northern Paris belt — Aubervilliers, Saint-Denis, Pantin — also clusters art-department workshops, prop houses, and gear rental, which keeps build-day logistics inside one tight area.

 Transpalux and the Equipment Side

-Transpalux operates across several Paris-region sites and bridges the gap between stage rental and the gear side: lighting, grip, power packs, and trucking.
-For shoots building bespoke stages or running blue/green-screen work without committing to a full Cité du Cinéma footprint, Transpalux is often the most flexible partner.
+Transpalux operates across several Paris-region sites and bridges stage rental with the gear side: lighting, grip, power packs, and trucking.
+For shoots building custom stages or running blue/green-screen work without a full Cité du Cinéma footprint, Transpalux is often the most flexible partner.
 For full stage matrices, daily rates, and the stages best suited to virtual production and LED-volume work, see our Paris studios sourcing deep-dive at /blog/production-studios-city/.

 ACT 04